Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Related Work

-Our study builds upon previous research on forward gradients. \citet{baydinGradientsBackpropagation2022} and \citet{silver2022learning} introduce the forward gradient, an approach to approximate the gradient with the directional derivative along a random direction, resulting in an unbiased estimator of the gradient.
-A follow-up study by \citet{belouzeOptimizationBackpropagation2022} further analyzes the forward gradient on the Beale and Rosenbrock functions, revealing significant shortcomings in high dimensions.
-The author suggests sampling tangents from the Rademacher distribution to minimize the variance. \citet{ren2023scaling} show that the variance of the forward gradient estimation increases with the dimension and find that activity perturbation reduces this variance compared to weight perturbation.
-They use a custom architecture based on MLPMixer~\citep{tolstikhinMLPMixerAllMLPArchitecture2021} and combine activity perturbation with numerous local losses to scale up to ImageNet~\citep{dengImageNetLargescaleHierarchical2009a}. \citet{fournierCanForwardGradient2023} introduce a systematic framework to combine different gradient targets and gradient guesses, i.e., tangents.
-They observe significant improvements from using local update signals as tangents instead of random noise, scaling up to ResNet18~\citep{heDeepResidualLearning2016} and ImageNet32~\citep{chrabaszczDownsampledVariantImageNet2017a}.
+Forward gradients \cite{baydinGradientsBackpropagation2022,silver2022learning} are an approach to approximate the gradient with the directional derivative along a random direction, resulting in an unbiased estimator of the gradient.
+A follow-up study \cite{belouzeOptimizationBackpropagation2022} further analyzes the forward gradient on the Beale and Rosenbrock functions, revealing significant shortcomings in high dimensions.
+It has been shown that the variance of the forward gradient estimation increases with the dimension, and activity perturbation reduces this variance compared to weight perturbation~\cite{ren2023scaling}.
+Using a custom architecture based on MLPMixer~\cite{tolstikhinMLPMixerAllMLPArchitecture2021} and combining activity perturbation with numerous local losses allows scaling up to ImageNet~\cite{dengImageNetLargescaleHierarchical2009a}.
+A framework~\cite{fournierCanForwardGradient2023} to combine different gradient targets and gradient guesses, i.e., tangents, demonstrates significant improvements from using local update signals as tangents instead of random noise, scaling up to ResNet18~\cite{heDeepResidualLearning2016} and ImageNet32~\cite{chrabaszczDownsampledVariantImageNet2017a}.